verifalia/verifalia-csharp-sdk/README.md

 var verifalia = new VerifaliaRestClient("username", "password");
 ```

-In addition to the HTTP Basic Auth method, this SDK also supports other different ways to authenticate to the Verifalia API, as explained in the subsequent paragraphs.
+In addition to the HTTP Basic Auth method, this SDK also supports other different ways to authenticate to the Verifalia API, as explained in the subsequent sections.

 #### Authenticating via bearer token

 Bearer authentication offers higher security over HTTP Basic Auth, as the latter requires sending the actual credentials on each API call, while the former only requires it on a first, dedicated authentication request.
-On the other side, the first authentication request needed by Bearer authentication takes a non-negligible time: if you need to perform only a single request, using HTTP Basic Auth provides the same degree of security and is the faster option too.
+On the other side, the first authentication request needed by Bearer authentication takes a non-negligible time: if you need to perform only a single request, using HTTP Basic Auth provides the same degree of security and is also faster.

 ```c#
 using Verifalia.Api;